mjschultz/django-tastefulpy/docs/debugging.rst

 .. ref-debugging:

 ==================
-Debugging Tastypie
+Debugging Tastefulpy
 ==================

-There are some common problems people run into when using Tastypie for the first time.
+There are some common problems people run into when using Tastefulpy for the first time.
 Some of the common problems and things to try appear below.